threefoldtech/quantum-storage/README.md

 - [0-db](https://github.com/threefoldtech/0-db) is a local `cache` db. this is what is used by the `0-db-fs` to store the actual data of the filesystem.
 This means that any read/write operations triggered by the `0-db-fs` directly access this (single) instance of `0-db` for the data blocks
 - [0-stor](https://github.com/threefoldtech/0-stor_v2) zero stor is listening to `0-db` events (with a hooks system) to upload and/or download zdb data files segments to remote locations. that's where the encryption and forward error correction happens.

 Since zdb is an `append-only` database, the local db will just keep growing linearly with each write (and delete) operation.
-ZDB will then create db segment files that are granted to **not** change in the future.
+ZDB will then create db segment files that are guaranteed to **not** change in the future.
 What happens once a segment file is closed (it hit it's max file size) a hook is triggered which in return will trigger `0-stor` to chunk and upload this file to the remote locations (zdbs).

 The segment file will then be deleted (at some point) in the future when the number of segment files reaches a certain number, older files will get deleted.